helenahagman/bay-lake-winery/README.md

 #### Roles

-- Persons who want to get tips from a Personal Trainer
+- Persons who are looking to buy wine
-- Persons who are interested in gym exercise
+- Persons who are interested in winemaking
-- New users that are not yet registered
-- Current users that are registered

 #### Demographics